-- o Human resources services
+- Human resources services

-- o Overarching financial services
+- Overarching financial services

 - o Information technology and communication services and support

 - Legal services

 - Communication and liaison services

 - Library services

-- o Postgraduate and International Office
+- Postgraduate Office

-- Overarching research support services
+- o Overarching research support services

 - o Research grants to subcommittees A, B and C

-- Bank costs and audit fees

-- o All insurance (e.g. accountability, assets and transit), excluding building insurance

-- o Campus health services

-- Maties Sport and sports fields

-- InnovUS (support-related operational costs)

-- 2. Costs that form part of the ICRR, but were initially covered by the faculties/centres of responsibility and have to be recovered from the client/funder, amount to 27% of the surcharge and must be apportioned directly to the environment (academic and non-academic) where the third-stream income is earned.
+- o Bank costs and audit fees - o All insurance (e.g. accountability, assets and transit), excluding building insurance - Campus health services - o Maties Sport and sports fields - InnovUS (support-related operational costs) - Costs that form part of the ICRR, but were initially covered by the faculties/centres of responsibility and have to be recovered from the client/funder, must be apportioned directly to the environment (academic and nonacademic) where the third and fifth stream income is earned.